600 BC Onwards Chinese History in a Nutshell

 The Devil looked down at the handsome face of the young traveler, paid his homage, and disappeared into thin air.
 The angels came together waiting for Hiuen to come back from his deep meditative contemplation.
 When Xuanzang opened his eyes, it was another day with lovely weather.
 Sunny but pleasant, a middle road between the harsh extremes of the desert.
 Surprisingly Xuanzang felt refreshed despite being without water for three days.
 It has been two days since he had eaten anything yet with fantastic alacrity, he scanned the horizon to understand the next steps.
 He had carefully observed the sunrise the previous day and from his mental calculation worked out the west direction.
 He quickened his pace knowing the weather won’t hold long so it was best to make use of the time at hand.
 Recalling from his photographic memory and reworking the map in mind, Xuanzang knew he was on course to the foothills of the mountains.
 As the day wore on, on his last remnants of strength, the young monk thought he had finally reached an oasis in a distance.
 Knowing the fallacy from his previous experience, he prodded with measured caution.
 Nearing the waterhole, the traveler realized it was water.
 Joyful but patient, he lowered his mouth to gulp water without losing the equanimity of the mind.
 It was time to bathe, rest, and have fruits that were readily available.
 However, there was no time to waste.
 After adequate rest, fully hydrated, refilling supplies for the journey ahead, the young monk got up to begin his journey little knowing that he was half a day away from the foothills of the mountain.

-Cute Deva looked down as Venerable Xuanzang walked on his superlative journey, knowing that he had witnessed history that will stand the test of time.
-Every step Xuanzang took, was the testimony of the Civilization he represented, every step the Ideology he endorsed, every step the Discipline and Benevolence he personified, every step filled with Equanimity, Courage, and Wisdom.
+Cute Deva looked down as Venerable Xuanzang walked on his superlative journey, knowing that he had witnessed history that would stand the test of time.
+Every step Xuanzang took was the testimony of the Civilization he represented, every action the Ideology he endorsed, every step the Discipline and Benevolence he personified, every step filled with Equanimity, Courage, and Wisdom.
 The Cute Deva reflected on which quality of Xuanzang stood out.
 He knew the monk; a scholar knew all the Buddhist scripts taught to him by heart.
 Inspired and backed by an unquenchable thirst for knowledge, Xuanzang took the journey despite a travel ban by the Tang king.
-Using his divine futuristic vision, Cute Deva knew that Xuanzang would excel in his quest, become cherished by many in India including the Great King Harsha.
+Using his divine futuristic vision, Cute Deva knew that Xuanzang would excel in his quest become cherished by many in India, including the Great King Harsha.
 In the future, Xuanzang would be conferred the epithet Tripitaka, an honor for his mastery and articulation of Buddhist scriptures.
-The young man exemplified remarkable courage and equanimity, knowing that with all probability he will not succeed yet he ventured in his journey coming on top of all obstacles thrown by The Devil.
-Benevolence, Wisdom, Discipline, Courage all qualities embodied the monk and it suddenly dawned on him.
-Hiuen Tsang aka Xuanzang was deeply ideological, he preferred to take an unimaginable risk so it could have a chance to know more about what he believed in.
+The young man exemplified remarkable courage and serenity, knowing that he would not succeed with all probability.
+Yet, he ventured in his journey, coming on top of all obstacles thrown by The Devil.
+Benevolence, Wisdom, Discipline, Courage, all qualities embodied the monk, and it suddenly dawned on him.
+Hiuen Tsang, aka Xuanzang, was deeply ideological; he preferred to take an unimaginable risk so it could have a chance to know more about what he believed in.
 Xuanzang had to know more about what he believed in; he was deeply ideological about his values.
 For him it was everything.
 The divine being reflected the holistic foundation of distinguished civilizations; they are ideological with a revolving theme of spirituality.
 This makes civic societies go that extra mile.
 A smile broke out on Deva’s face.
 Well done Hiuen Tsang.
 As the heavens rejoiced and showered their blessings on the young traveler, The Deva realized that it was time to go as the image of Xuanzang became a distant blur, leaving for the heavenly realms.

 Invigorated from the refreshments, Xuanzang quickened his pace gradually.
 He came across scrubs and as vegetation grew, he knew he was close to the foothills of a hill.
 In a few moments he came across a stream.
 A smile lit up on his charming boyish face, Xuanzang knew water is the genesis of civilization, he had to just follow the water and leave the rest to nature.